-Chukar, Chukar Partridge
+- Common Name: Chukar, Chukar Partridge

 - Size: 14 inches

-- Markings: Genders are similar though males are larger and have a small spur on each leg.
-The face is marked with a black band that extends through the lores and eyes, along the cheeks and into a sharply defined necklace across the upper breast.
-A white eyebrow is visible above that band, and a small brown auricular patch can occasionally be seen.
-The face and throat are buff-yellow while the crown, back, rump and wings are gray-brown.
+The stocky build, round body, and short tail of the chukar immediately make it recognizable as a relative of quail, pheasants, and other game birds, but it is important that birders note key field marks to properly identify these birds.
+Genders are similar though males are somewhat larger and have a small spur on each leg.
+For both males and females, the bill is bright red, short, thick, and strongly curved on the upperside.
+The face is marked with a black band that extends through the lores and eyes, along the cheeks, and into a sharply defined, pointed necklace across the upper breast.
+A white eyebrow can be visible above that band, and a small brown ear patch can occasionally be seen.
+The chin and throat are buff-yellow while the crown, back, rump, and wings are gray-brown.
 The tail is gray with chestnut outer feathers, most easily visible in flight.
-The abdomen is buff-yellow and the flanks are heavily barred with chestnut, black and white.
+The abdomen is buff-yellow and the flanks are heavily, vertically barred with chestnut, black, and white.
 The undertail coverts are a pale chestnut.
 The eye is dark but surrounded by a bright red eye ring, and the legs and feet are reddish.

-Habitat and Migration:
+Chukar Habitat and Distribution

 Sightings well outside the chukar's range and typical habitat are generally a result of game bird releases for hunting purposes, or escaped birds from exotic collections or game bird facilities.

+These are terrestrial birds that are more likely to run rather than fly from a perceived threat, but when they do take flight they often stay low to the ground and fly with a series of very rapid wing beats followed by a glide.
 They can be found in small groups year-round but are more gregarious in winter, when flocks can grow to 40 or more individuals.
 When they are not feeling threatened by hunting, they may perch boldly on rocks and can position lookout birds to watch over the rest of the foraging flock.

 These are mostly monogamous birds, though some isolated cases of polygamy have been recorded.
-The female will construct a shallow scrape nest lined with feathers or dry grasses in an area where it is sheltered or concealed by a nearby shrub, grass clumps or rocks.
-The eggs are creamy yellow or yellow-white flecked with small brown spots, and there are 10-21 eggs per brood.
-A mated pair will raise only one brood per year.
+The female will construct a shallow scrape nest lined with feathers or dry grasses in an area where it is sheltered or concealed by a nearby shrub, grass clumps, or rocks.
+Nests tend to be just 1-2 inches deep, and while the female parent does most of the nest care, males may offer some small assistance.